-Mineral Development Office The Mineral Development Office (MDO) is the Vancouver base of the British Columbia Geological Survey.
-It links the more than 800 global exploration and mining companies headquartered in Vancouver to provincial mineral and coal information.
+Mineral Development Office

+The Mineral Development Office (MDO) is the Vancouver base of the British Columbia Geological Survey.
+It links the more than 1100 global exploration and mining companies headquartered in Vancouver to provincial mineral and coal information.

 The MDO distributes British Columbia Geological Survey data and provides technical information and expertise about mineral opportunities to the investment community.
-It also coordinates the exploration and mining reviews produced each year by the Regional Geologists.
-Exploration and mining Exploration and mining are important to the provincial economy.
-In 2020, total exploration expenditures were \$422.7 million and the total forecast of mine production was \$7.20 billion.
+It also produces the annual Provincial Overview of Mining and Exploration volume.

+Exploration and mining

+Exploration and mining are important to the provincial economy.
+In 2022, total exploration expenditures are estimated \$740.4 million and the total forecast of mine production is estimated at \$18.2 billion.

 As the steward of mineral and coal resources in the province, the Survey has an important role in stimulating activity, attracting investment, and providing continuous research based on a corporate memory that extends back more than 125 years.

 The Survey reduces exploration costs by: providing the geological framework to identify areas with high mineral potential; increasing exploration efficiency by gathering regional information used for property-scale evaluation; and archiving exploration results so that projects can be advanced without duplicating previous work.

+Regional Geologists

-Regional Geologists Based in Prince George, Cranbrook, and Vancouver, the Regional Geologists monitor exploration and mining activities in their jurisdictions.
-Positions in Smithers and Kamloops are currently vacant.
+Based in Smithers, Prince George, Cranbrook, Kamloops, and Vancouver, the Regional Geologists monitor exploration and mining activities in their jurisdictions.

 The Regional Geologists also provide information on exploration trends, possible investment opportunities, land-use processes, First Nation capacity building, and public outreach.

+Mineral potential modelling and land use

+Modernized mineral potential modelling at the Survey identifies areas of high prospectivity for key mineral systems across the province.
+This modelling assists government with land-use planning and delivers pre-competitive geoscience data to the mineral exploration industry.
+A pilot study, which produced data-driven mineral potential maps for three mineral systems (volcanic massive sulphide, copper-lead-zinc, magmatic nickel), now continues into new areas and will be applied to the Survey's province-wide critical minerals assessment.

+Critical minerals

+Low-carbon energy technologies demand critical minerals.
+British Columbia is Canada's largest producer of copper and only producer of molybdenum, and mines manganese and zinc, all of which are on Canada's critical minerals list.
+British Columbia has near-term potential to contribute significantly to producing other critical metals required for a green economy including nickel, rare earth elements, niobium, tantalum, tungsten, and cobalt.

+The Survey is preparing an inventory of British Columbia's critical minerals, assessing geological settings most favourable to host deposits, and developing exploration techniques that would enhance discovery of new deposits.

-Laboratory, sample archive, geochemical databases, geochronologic database Survey staff work with field samples at our in-house laboratory and our upgraded storage library contains more than 600,000 samples collected since the 1970s.
+Laboratory, sample archive, geochemical databases, geochronologic database

+Survey staff work with field samples at our in-house laboratory.